Heather Brooke: Aftermath and recognition

-WikiLeaks reporting and The Revolution Will Be Digitised
+WikiLeaks reporting and significant appearances

 Brooke has continued to blog about freedom of information issues, as well as writing and speaking at conferences.
 She was commissioned in 2010 to write her third book, The Revolution Will Be Digitised (2011), exploring "the world of computer hackers, internet whistleblowers and pro-democracy campaigners," and including in-depth research on WikiLeaks.
 Brooke stated "It was clear to me from my own reporting and campaigning around freedom of information that society is undergoing a radical transformation.
 The amount of knowledge in the world is now so vast and technology so adept at zero-cost duplication that no government, company or organisation can hope to keep control."
 She went on to say that, "When I met Julian Assange of Wikileaks he was still a little-known figure but his stories of battles fought to free information and ambitions to free even more in future spurred me to begin writing this book."

 While working on The Revolution Will Be Digitised (2011), Heather Brooke received a copy of the documents from a disgruntled WikiLeaks volunteer consisting of the raw material of the United States diplomatic cables leak.
 Brooke worked with The Guardian to edit and publish the material, while concerned about genuine harm minimisation.
 In an op-ed published in The Guardian on 29 November 2010, she wrote: "Leaks are not the problem; they are the symptom.
 They reveal a disconnect between what people want and need to know and what they actually do know.
 The greater the secrecy, the more likely a leak.
 The way to move beyond leaks is to ensure a robust regime for the public to access important information."

 Brooke also starred in We Steal Secrets: The Story of WikiLeaks as a pundit giving commentary based on her freedom of information campaigning experience and dealings with Julian Assange.
 In the film, Brooke said re: Wikileaks' publishing of the US State Department's diplomatic cables, "It was that whole Wizard of Oz moment.
 We all look at these politicians – oh wow, they're so powerful – and then it was the little dog pulling the curtain away."

+Director of Republic Campaign

+Brooke is also a Director of Republic Campaign Ltd which aims to remove the Monarchy from Britain and thereby the Commonwealth.
+This would lead to a change of the structure of government from the current system of it being a Constitutional Monarchy to an as-yet undetermined system of government.
+This change would have consequences for all the countries in the realm of the Commonwealth whose Head of State is the Monarch.